acgetchell/mundus-atrox/src/journals/eighth.md

 #### From the journal of Dame Orky

 The group decides to search the castle, starting with the Southwest corner.
 We find some Shortbow arrows and ragged bedrolls that stink.
-In a large room we find many weapons (Morningstars, Longswords), including a finely-wrought Quarterstaff.
+In a large room we find many weapons (Morning stars, Long swords), including a finely-wrought Quarterstaff.
 *Actias* picks it up and it's lighter than it looks.
 We determine that it’s a +1 Quarterstaff, so we give it to *Actias*.

 In the large main suite we find a property deed.
 It names *Magus Arnin* as the owner and seems to be written on brand new, faintly magical, parchment.
 The deed is registered in **Neverwinter**.